 “It is possible that we had fewer HIV infections in 2020.
-Many people stayed on PrEP, and many people also stayed at home and had less sex becuase of the pandemic,” said Broussard.
-“At the same time, I’m skeptical that there was a true decrease in HIV infections, because we saw sexuallty transmitted infections rebound pretty quickly after shelter-in-place.
+Many people stayed on PrEP, and many people also stayed at home and had less sex because of the pandemic,” said Broussard.
+“At the same time, I’m skeptical that there was a true decrease in HIV infections, because we saw sexually transmitted infections rebound pretty quickly after shelter-in-place.
 PrEP may have made the difference, but we may not know for a while.”

 Reductions in HIV testing caused by COVID-19

 The largest declines in HIV testing happened during San Francisco’s shelter-in-place order, which was in effect from mid-March through May 2020.
 HIV testing data from Zuckerberg San Francisco General Hospital, UCSF, and CPMC laboratories show reductions in HIV testing volume of 25%, 52%, and 40% in March, April, and May 2020, respectively, compared to those same months in 2019.
 Overall, the average number of monthly HIV tests at medical sites in 2020 was 18% lower than the average in 2019.